Rep. Ted Yoho discusses his bill to allow state governors to deny Syrian refugees

 Home Page Tabs

-Washington D.C. – Congressman Ted S. Yoho (R-FL-03) introduced the Guantanamo Transfer Prevention Act (HR 4126).
-This comes in response to President Obama’s recent transfer of five Guantanamo (GITMO) detainees to the United Arab Emirates.
+Washington D.C. – Congressman Ted S. Yoho (R-FL-03) released the following statement in response to President Obama’s 2017 budget request:

 In The News